CitiesSkylinesMods/DocumentationWiki/Writerside/topics/No-audio.md

 Other things:

-* Make sure sound drivers are up-to-date: Go in to system information, find the sound drivers and you can update drivers in there.
+* Make sure sound drivers are up-to-date: Go in to system information, find the sound drivers, and you can update drivers in there.
 * For Alienware machines, the problem is often the Alienware Sound Center app; open task manager and kill the sound center processes.
 * Asus Sonic Studio 3 can cause problems; try disabling it.

 FMOD errors:

 * **Windows:** If you see an error like this in the log file:

 > ```FMOD failed to get driver capabilities ...
 Error initializing output device.```
 >
-> Go in to [Sound Settings](https://www.isunshare.com/windows-10/3-ways-to-open-sounds-settings-in-windows-10.html) and right-click then disable any sound devices you don't use (leave only one and the game will use that).
+> Go in to [Sound Settings](https://www.isunshare.com/windows-10/3-ways-to-open-sounds-settings-in-windows-10.html) and
+> right-click then disable any sound devices you don't use (leave only one and the game will use that).
 >
 > Or you might see this:
 >
 > ```FMOD failed to initialize ...
 Error creating hardware sound buffer.```
 >
 > That's caused by incompatible sample rate of your audio drivers.
-Try setting a different sample rate in Audio settings in Control Panel.
+Try setting a different sample rate in Audio settings
+> in Control Panel.

 * **Mac / Linux:** If you see a more verbose error, like this:

 > ``` FMOD failed to get number of drivers ...Error enumerating the available driver list.List may be inconsistent due to a recent device addition or removal Instantiation of FMOD effect type 3 failed UnityEditor.EditorAssemblies:SetLoadedEditorAssemblies(Assembly[])​```
 >
 > Try disabling all unused sound devices as described above, and if that doesn't work, try installing Pulse Audio.

 ## Was it Fixed?

-If not, consult the internet - this is clearly not a TM:PE problem.
+If not, consult the internet — this is clearly not a TM:PE problem.

 Other issues?
 See: [](Troubleshooting.md)